 We combat these competing ideologies by immersing ourselves in the True Story, which is another name for the gospel of Jesus Christ.
 This is why it matters what holidays we celebrate, and how we celebrate them.
 Our very identities are stake, because we live by the stories we tell ourselves.
 Thus it is actually a matter of life and death.

-But celebrating the church calendar is essentially organizing time around the gospel story, which seems like a great idea to me, because the alternative to organizing time around the life of Christ is to organize it around something else, like when it’s time to shop, which is a disastrous way to live.
+But celebrating the church calendar is essentially organizing time around the gospel story, which is vital, because the alternative to organizing time around the life of Christ is to organize it around something else, like when it’s time to shop, which is a disastrous way to live.

 We inevitably celebrate some sort of calendar, and the way we mark and celebrate time forms us in a certain way, so it might as well be the Christian calendar, right?

 So what’s the deal with Advent?

 The Christian calendar starts with Advent, which comprises the four Sundays before Christmas (December 2, 9, 16, and 23 this year).